kk9090904565/zbx-nfsiostat-sysstat/README.md

 zbx-nfsiostat is basic Zabbix template uses LLD scripts for discover nfs shares and add it to monitoring with nfsiostat script

-It uses nfsiostat instead nfsiostat-sysstat in master branch
+It uses nfsiostat instead nfsiostat-sysstat like in master branch

 Also it doesn't use active checks for get metrics.